 A healthier version of "cream cheese" frosting for your cakes, cupcakes and cookies.
-Learn how to make frosting from greek yogurt with a step-by-step video tutorial.
+Learn how to make frosting from Greek yogurt .

 I've known for years that you could make a fantastic cream cheese alternative just by straining regular yogurt.
 We used this approach at Cooking Light when we wanted a cream cheese that was lower in fat than Neufchatel.
 But now, with the addition of Greek yogurt to the marketplace, it's even easier to get a thick, rich creamy strained "cream cheese" that's a perfect substitute over bagels, in tiramisu, as veggie dip or my personal favorite -- frosting.

 It's not that cream cheese frosting is exceptionally difficult to make on its own.
 In fact, this method is a little more prolonged due to the draining step.
 But I love that you're getting a higher-protein, lower-calorie frosting.
 Here's how:

 A healthier version of cream cheese frosting for your cakes, cupcakes and cookies - made with Greek yogurt Tweet this

 Greek Yogurt Frosting

 - 2 cups Greek yogurt (may use plain or vanilla, depending on how sweet you want your frosting)

 - Line a small sieve with coffee filters (I suggest 1 filter per 1 cup of yogurt).
 Spoon yogurt over coffee filter and smooth evenly.
 Place over a large bowl.
 Refrigerate overnight, allowing yogurt to drain into bowl.

 - Discard draining liquid.
 Spoon drained yogurt into a medium bowl; beat in powdered sugar with an electric mixer until smooth.